- Campus Life

 - Financial Aid

-Professor; Faculty Leader, Organizational Behavior and Management Department; Faculty Affiliate, Center for Gender in Organizations
+Professor; Chair, Organizational Behavior and Management Department; Faculty Affiliate, Center for Gender in Organizations

 Ed.D., University of Massachusetts; M.Ed.
 Antioch Graduate School; B.A.
 Hollins College